Qarj/WebImblaze/MANUAL.md

 storing internally.
 The client sends the string embedded in the URL or embedded in the post body data of each HTTP request.

 In order to do this, WebInject provides a method of parsing data from an HTTP response to be resent in subsequent requests.
-This is done using the 'parseresponse' parameter and the '{PARSEDRESULT}' variable in your test cases.
+This is done using the 'parseresponse' parameter and the '{}' variable in your test cases.

-There are also 5 additional parsing parameters/variables available if you need to parse multiple values from a single response.
+There are also any number of additional parsing parameters/variables available if you need to parse multiple values from a single response.
-They work the same as these and are named: parseresponse1/{PARSEDRESULT1}
+They work the same as these and here are some examples:

-parseresponse2/{PARSEDRESULT2}
-parseresponse3/{PARSEDRESULT3}
-parseresponse4/{PARSEDRESULT4}
-parseresponse5/{PARSEDRESULT5}
+parseresponse1/{1}

+parseresponse5000/{5000}

+parseresponseUSERNAME/{USERNAME}

+parseresponseUSERGUID/{USERGUID}

+parseresponseCOMPANYID/{COMPANYID}

+parseresponsePARSEDRESULT3/{PARSEDRESULT3}

 Note: This parsing mechanism may be used for any situation where you need to resend data to the server that was sent to you in a previous response.
 There are other circumstances besides maintaining session where this may be useful.